SECTION 1 - DISTRIBUTE POWER

 - Supplies constant power to maintain media player memory configuration.

 Bkr 15 (Bilge Pumps, 15A) - Supplies constant power to operate the 3 bilge pumps automatically via their float switches.
-There are also 3 switches on the back panel to test/operate each pump manually.
+There are also 3 switches on the back panel to operate each pump manually.
 See Tech Tip E16.

 Alarm Circuit - The common contacts of the sealed alarm contacts inside breakers 12-15 are daisy chained together (light black wire drawn through each breaker in diagram) to power a Sonalert (SA) and illuminate the LED